howto-kubernetes-info/cliplayer/README.md

        Change the PS1 prompt of the player

     -n NEXT_KEY
-       Change the key that is used to execute the next command.
+       key to press to execute the next command.
 Default: Scroll Lock

     -i INTERACTIVE_KEY
        key to press for a interactive bash as the next command.
 Default: Pause

-    -s SPEED
+    -b BASE_SPEED
+       Set the base speed of typing one character.
+Default: 0.03

+    -m MAX_SPEED
        Set the max speed of typing one character.
-Default: 0.18
+Default: 0.15

     playbook
        Path and name of the playbook to execute